 Data Available Within the Provider

 There is a potential for a massive amount of data elements to be made available to a carrier from the HealthPiQture response.
 Within the Base Enhancement, we are extracting the four scores (potential scores) that are returned from HealthPiQture.
 All the other data returned will be passed into the carrier’s specific Provider.
-If there are specific data that a carrier wishes to map onto a form to be In order to allow for carriers to retrieve additional data elements not specifically mapped as part of this effort, we need to ensure the entire data file is made available in the provider for additional data extraction is desired.
+If there are specific data that a carrier wishes to map onto a form to be in order to allow for carriers to retrieve additional data elements not specifically mapped as part of this effort, we need to ensure the entire data file is made available in the provider for additional data extraction is desired.

 ExamOne HealthPiQture Reporting